scheldejonas/fullStackJsFall2017/Period 1/exam-preparation/README.md

 - ``this`` in JavaScript and how it differs from what we know from Java/.net.

 JavaScript has a special keyword to give access to a specific context.
 The, this keyword can be used to access values, methods, and other objects on a context specific basis.
-Meaning, 'this' changes based on where it is used.
+Meaning, ``this`` changes based on where it is used.

 There is 4 ways this can take a value.